2025 HALL OF FAME AWARD RECIPIENT

-For his commitment and dedication to the citizens of Gainesville/Alachua County for civic and community involvement.
-And for serving 40 Years as the President and Founder of the Martin Luther King, Jr., Commission of Florida, Inc., we proudly present the Honorable Rodney J. Long with the 2024 Martin Luther King, Jr. Hall of Fame Award.
+For his commitment and dedication to the citizens of Gainesville/Alachua County for civic and community involvement, we proudly present Albert White with the 2025 Martin Luther King, Jr. Hall of Fame Award.

 Hall of Fame Past Award Recipients